GitCoder052023/Trenvo/CONTRIBUTING.md

     - Expected and actual behavior.
     - Screenshots or error logs, if applicable.

 We value your time and contributions!
-Thank you for helping make **Wardrobe** better.
+Thank you for helping make **Trenvo** better.